Kevin Chamberlin

 Seth Kevin Chamberlin (born November 25, 1963) is an American actor and singer.
-He is known for his theatre roles such as Horton in Seussical and Uncle Fester in The Addams Family.
+He is known for his theatre roles such as Dimas in Triumph of Love, Horton in Seussical, and Uncle Fester in The Addams Family.
 For his theatre work, he was nominated for three Tony Awards and three Drama Desk Awards.
-He also starred as Bertram Winkle in the Disney Channel Original Series sitcom Jessie from 2011 to 2015.
+On television, he starred as Bertram Winkle in the Disney Channel Original Series sitcom Jessie from 2011 to 2015.
 From 2018 to 2019, he starred as The Wizard of Oz in Wicked on Broadway.

 Early life

 Chamberlin was born Seth Kevin Chamberlin on November 25, 1963, in Baltimore, Maryland, and was raised in Moorestown, New Jersey.
 In elementary school, he starred as Huck Finn in the school's production of Tom Sawyer.
 After he graduated from Moorestown High School in 1981, Chamberlin studied acting at Rutgers University's Mason Gross School of the Arts in New Brunswick, New Jersey, and graduated with a B.F.A. in acting in 1985.
 Chamberlin has since acted on Broadway, having been nominated for three Tony Awards, and has an extensive list of film and television credits.